alekdavis/PlexBackup/README.md

 To check whether the backup script executed successfully or encountered an error, check the value of the `$LASTEXITCODE` variable: `0` (zero) indicates success, while any positive number indicates an error.
 Exit code of `1` implies that the error occurred during the backup or the restore operation.
 Exit codes higher than `1` indicate that a problem occurred before the script launched a backup or a restore job.
 You should not need this, but just in case, here is the list of currently supported exit codes:

 -  `0`: success
 -  `1`: error during backup or restore operation
 -  `2`: error processing config file
 -  `3`: problem determining or setting backup folder
 -  `4`: problem with log file(s)
 -  `5`: cannot determine path to PMS executable
 -  `6`: cannot read Plex Windows services
 -  `7`: cannot stop Plex Windows services
 -  `8`: cannot stop PMS executable file
 -  `9`: path to 7-zip command-line tool is undefined or does not exist
+- `10`: version mismatch between backup and current Plex Media Server instance

 ## Examples